arachtivix/ticket-service-homework/README.md

 This project was created using a starter project from https://start.spring.io/ and imported to Eclipse.
+It is a SpringBoot application designed to be used at the console.